SxD11153/SxD11153/README.md

 - 👋 Hi, I’m SxD11153
 - 👀 I’m interested in a lot, probably to much...
-- 🌱 I’m currently studying to help as a computer information support specialist
+- 🌱 I’m currently studying to help as a cis support specialist
 - 💞️ I’m looking to collaborate on projects I can assist
 - 📫 Reach me through here?
 Help a brother out....